brianmhunt/brianmhunt.github.io/_posts/2014-01-22-making-everything-async.md

 share: true
 ---

-# What
+# What is it?

-Load our script resources asynchronously, with one `<script>` tag, like this:
+A process for loading our script resources asynchronously, with one `<script>` tag, like this:

 {% highlight html %}
 <script async src='/all.js-{% raw %}{{ cache_buster }}{% endraw %}'></script>